 "Twelve Drowned Roses" was one of those stories I wrote with no plan and no idea what I was doing, the consequence of giving up - it wasn't too near the midnight deadline yet, but it was late and I was tired and staying up later wouldn't have helped any - and, as such, I was very surprised at how well it turned out (not to mention the positive response it got).
 It's a nice creepy one, and LushBunnie's reading style works perfectly for it.
 Do give it a listen, and check out the rest of her channel!

 I haven't been posting much to dA lately, but things are happening in the shadows.
 I am full of Secret News which, for now, is going to have to remain secret.
 Suffice it to say that the paid writing gig I mentioned a while back is progressing well (I'm actually nearly finished with my part there), and I'm really looking forwards to the day when I can stop being all cryptic about it.

 Unfortunately, prioritising that has meant having to skip out on a few other opportunities: notably neurotype's sci-fi Adaptation contest (Adaptation: A DA Lit Contest).
 It's in the judging period right now (we've all missed this one, unless you've already entered ), but you can have a peek through the entries here while we wait for the results.
 Edit: The results were posted shortly after I wrote this.
 Here they are: RESULTS - Adaptation: A DA Lit Contest

-"Errant" by flatw00ds explores a concept which, honestly, I can't believe isn't more common in fantasy writing: arcane contamination.
+Features: "Errant" by flatw00ds explores a concept which, honestly, I can't believe isn't more common in fantasy writing: arcane contamination.
 It also features some excellent second-person narration.